idea-center/idpc-submit-survey-data/README.md

 ## Action Items

 * Test against localhost to make sure it will submit properly
-* Add other static code analysis tasks to the Gradle build
 * Update the package name: com.anthology.cei
 * Update the docs to make it easy to checkout, build, and run
 * Refactor so it no longer needs the REST Models project